Aliasmk/aliasmk.github.io/_projects/imt.md

 # Java Infinite Monkey Theorem Model
 <img src="{{ page.imgurl }}" alt="{{ page.imgalt }}" class="profilePhoto verylargepic"/>
-This application simulates the Infinite Monkey theory (which states that a monkey, typing into infinity will eventually type a well known piece of literature) by creating sentence-like gibberish and finding English words.
+This application is a model of the Infinite Monkey Theorem (which states that a monkey, typing into infinity will eventually type a well known piece of literature) by creating sentence-like gibberish and finding English words within.

-Originally starting out as a fun side project, I continued to develop this program, making it faster and faster.
-Currently the limiting factor is not its speed but in fact its memory usage.
-The speed can be made faster with threading, I would think but the memory usage is a bit more interesting of a problem.
+The application is written in Java as a command line program.
+I originally wrote it when I was new to program.
+As I learned more, I continued to develop this program, making it faster and faster.

 ## Example of Operation

 Various settings can be specified to create different patterns of gibberish (to simulate different monkeys, typewriters, etc).
 An example would be text that looks like this:

+{% include imgwcaption.html
+imgurl="/assets/img/projects/imt/imtgibb.jpg"
+alttext="Random text generated in the first step of the program"
+%}

 Below is an example output of the program scanning 3.9 million possible words randomly generated, and finding 21.5 thousand real English words in just over 13 seconds.